 1. The Crosse Keys, The City

-A real London flagship, The Crosse Keys on Gracechurch Street sports marbled columns, coffered ceilings, a Victorian Baroque façade and a drinking space large enough to house a whole fleet of Routemasters.
-It's the kind of place you can lord it up with an actually-affordable glass of vino (for maximum lording-up points, gaze down on everyone from the balcony).
+A flagship Wetherspoon, parping with pomp and circumstance, The Crosse Keys is all marbled columns, coffered ceilings, Victorian Baroque façade and a boozing arena large enough to house a fleet of Routemasters.
+It's the kind of place you can lord it up with an actually-affordable glass of fizz.

 9 Gracechurch Street, EC3V 0DR

 2. The Mossy Well, Muswell Hill

 A newer addition to Wetherspoon's London dynasty, The Mossy Well dispels the stereotype of manky carpets and sticky-icky tables.
 With its exposed-brick walls and great shafts of natural light, you might even say this is the London Wetherspoon that looks least like a Wetherspoon.
 The kind of place you might expect to see millennials and young families enjoying a cheeky Curry Club.

 The pub actually brings the company back to its roots: as Wetherspoon founder Tim Martin once explained to us, he set up London's first Wetherspoon in the 80s, just around the corner.

 The multi-level garden has a huge plastic cow, and a milk float converted into a mini-bar.
 This isn't random; the building was formerly an Express Dairy.
 And as for that name 'Mossy Well': not a euphemism, but a nod to the origins of the area's name: Muswell = mossy well.